 Films That Almost Made It: The Appointment, The Blob (1988), Halloween 6: The Curse of Michael Myers, Jeepers Creepers 2, Last Exorcism, Last Exorcism pt.
 2, Maximum Overdrive, Night of the Living Dead (1968), Noroi: The Curse, Tombs of the Blind Dead

 John Carpenter has four titles in the top five.

 The Halloween series is clearly a favorite, thanks largely to Donald Pleasence's Dr. Loomis.
 His bonkers portrayal in the fifth entry - holding cops at gunpoint, telling a girl that her tears won't save her, beating Michael Myers down with a 2x4 - is a particular highlight.

-Some horror lists consider psychological thrillers, but this one opted not to - hence why there is no Cache and Night of the Hunter.
+Some horror lists consider psychological thrillers, but this one opted not to - hence why there is no Night of the Hunter.
 Also, I do not consider Gojira a piece of the genre.
 However, I understand how David Lynch's nightmare works can fit so that was considered.
 I have no idea in what genre Omega Man belongs.